 Old Europe is one of the newest additions to the ever growing Greenville coffee scene.
 Asheville’s oldest coffeehouse, known for its’ decadent pastry offerings, is now located in the West End.
 If not for the mediocre coffee, it would definitely be up there near the top of this list.
 While the coffee is a bit too bitter and burnt tasting for my liking, the treats are amazing!

 This is the place to go for a winning dessert, whether it be cheesecake, eclairs, tiramisu, and cookies.
 Breakfast offerings including Quiche, breads, various croissants, and muffins.
 One of the few places in town where you can get a Quiche, and fortunately, it’s pretty amazing!

 Note: The Village Grind is a decent coffeehouse, although way too crowded for my taste.
 The coffee is great and the decor appealing, unfortunately, it is noisy and extremely overcrowded most of the time.
 If you are willing to put up with the crowds, stop by for a great cup of coffee!

-Full service restaurants serving great coffee: Passerelle Bistro, Soby’s, Crêpe du Jour.
-If you prefer a full meal along with your coffee, there are numerous restaurants which do not offer your standard Folgers.
+Full service restaurants serving great coffee: Passerelle Bistro, Soby’s, Stax Omega.
+If you prefer a full meal along with your coffee, there are numerous restaurants which do not serve your standard Folgers.
 Check out one of the above mentioned restaurants which serve up a great brunch menu, along with a great cup of joe.